Student Spotlight - MLIS Master of Library and Information Studies

 “The cost of the program was a huge plus.
 The UA online MLIS program was very affordable, even for out-of-state students.
 Knowing that I could afford to earn a quality degree online was the reason I didn't give applying to UA a second thought.”

 Rebecca offers advice for those who are considering online MLIS programs at other institutions.

 “The faculty and staff at UA are always willing to help, and with a smile!
 They are so welcoming and I can't help but be proud to be a part of the campus, even though I am an online student.
 They have a passion for the program that is contagious.
 You can't help but achieve in this atmosphere.”

 She hopes an online MLIS degree from The University of Alabama will lead to successful career as well.

 “I currently serve as a public relations specialist and student supervisor for a university campus library.
 I am interested in marketing libraries and planning events that mutually benefit and include the library and other departments on campus.
 I am at a point in my career that I cannot advance without an MLIS degree.
 Many opportunities will be available to me once I earn my degree.”

 Rebecca looks forward to earning her MLIS degree and continuing her career in the field of library and information studies.
-She is a member of the UA online MLIS “Cloud Nines” cohort that began taking courses in Fall 2013.
+She is a member of the UA online MLIS “Cloud Nines” cohort that began in Fall 2013.